Dmitri Voronenko, CTO at Mad Paws

 Dmitri said that Chris was “delighted and surprised” by some of the features he discovered on Mixpanel.
 Namely, the data derived from users’ functionality and event data could be used to determine an optimal time to send customers an email prompting them to review their Mad Paws experience.
 This experiment enabled product and marketing teams to A/B test whether a financial incentive would prompt users to leave a review.
 “We launched it in one day and immediately started seeing results,” said Dmitri.
 “Our public reviews increased significantly.”
 The product team then tested if users would respond if the financial incentive was removed from the email prompt.
 “Low and behold, the results still kept coming in.
 But at zero marginal cost,” said Dmitri.

-Using Mixpanel helped empower Mad Paws because the product team could use data from their events, reports, and A/B tests as a foundation for understanding what new tools and functionality were needed to improve the app.
+Using Mixpanel helped empower Mad Paws because the product team could use data from their events and reports as a foundation for understanding what new tools and functionality were needed to improve the app.

 Mad Paws’ product teams are frequently dealing with building out new features.
 So there’s no precedent to lean on when it comes down to making decisions.
 “Even if we could fall back on retrospective data,” said Dmitri, “we still need to build the data-tracking first and then work on designs and usability requirements.”
 So when building new features and conducting A/B tests, having Mixpanel’s qualitative research from user journeys, funnel reports, and other tools help provide justification during the decision-making process.